RWLPedal/PracTempo/README.md

 Users can define a practice schedule, and PracTempo tracks the schedule with a timer and notifications.
 For each practice element PracTempo will display relevant hints like scale diagrams, chord shapes, or other pertinent visual aids.

+## Try it out

+If you want to see what all the fuss is about, you can try out PracTempo [here](https://html-preview.github.io/?url=https://github.com/RWLPedal/PracTempo/blob/main/index.html) (currently designed for desktop).

 ## Key Features

 *   **Scheduled Practice:** Define custom practice routines with timed intervals and notifications.